California Pricing, May 2026

 Why is California plumber labour so expensive?

-California has the highest mean plumber wage in the US per the Bureau of Labor Statistics May 2024 occupational employment data: $59.17 per hour mean wage statewide, $69.40 in San Francisco metro, $61.20 in San Jose metro.
+California has among the highest plumber wages in the US per the Bureau of Labor Statistics May 2025 occupational employment data: $39.58 per hour mean wage statewide, $44.41 in the San Francisco metro, $54.94 in the San Jose metro.
 Add overhead and profit margin and licensed plumbers bill $130 to $185 per hour to homeowners.
 Prevailing wage rules on permitted residential work in some jurisdictions push that even higher.

 Does Title 24 require special vent work for tankless installs?